 Under IFRS 16, contractual obligations under lease contracts are required to be recorded as lease liabilities, with a corresponding asset representing the value provided to the Company for the right to use the assets included in the contract for the duration of the lease term.
 Lease right-of-use assets and lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the commencement date of the lease.
-In addition to the lease right-of-use assets and lease liabilities recorded an adjustment to opening retained earnings resulting from the asymmetry between depreciation of the lease right-of-use assets and the repayment of the lease liabilities.
+In addition to the lease right-of-use assets and lease liabilities recorded at January 1, 2019, the Company has recorded an adjustment to opening retained earnings resulting from the asymmetry between depreciation of the lease right-of-use assets and the repayment of the lease liabilities.